smf-steve/parse_options/MUSING.md

   1. Can we programmatically define a default value for an option?
-     - That is to say, if if the option is present, but not value is given, the specification that is provided via, say getopt, defines the value.
+     - That is to say, if if the option is present, but no value is given, the specification that is provided via, say getopt, defines the value.
      - Current proper ways to assign a default value of '' to a long-form option
        * --{banner}=, --{banner}='', --{banner} ''
      - Example: